- What Is The Dawn Wall?

 He made some impressive ascents in the discipline of highballing (high bouldering).
 His first ascents of the 55-foot line Ambrosia (V11) and The Beautiful and Damned (V13) were widely praised within the climbing community.

-After seeing Tommy discuss his Dawn Wall project in a 2009 climbing move called Progression, Kevin sent him a message asking if you could join the project.
+After seeing Tommy discuss his Dawn Wall project in a 2009 climbing move called Progression, Kevin sent him a message asking if he could join the project.

 Lucky for Kevin, Tommy didn’t have many offers.
-“He was the only one interested, everyone else thought I was crazy” Tommy jokes.
+“He was the only one interested, everyone else thought I was crazy” Tommy once stated.

 Tommy also knew Kevin’s experience in bouldering would bring a different dynamic to the project.
 The guys teamed up for the first time in October 2009 and started working on the hardest multi-pitch in the world.